Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-The adequate characterization and knowledge of the geometrical properties of fractures have a strong constructive impact on various engineering disciplines.
-In the field of reservoir management, due to the fact that fractures strongly influence the permeability and porosity of a reservoir, their properties, like network connectivity and mean aperture, play a decisive role \cite{Berkowitz1995, Jing2017, Karimpouli2017}, in the production and conservation processes of resources, such as methane \cite{Jiang2016} and shale oil \cite{Dong2019}.
-Additionally, the geometry of the fracture network is an equally important property that needs to address in our efforts to properly characterize the stresses developing between tectonic plates \cite{Lei2018} which, eventually, have a strong effect on the permeability of a reservoir \cite{Crawford2017, Huang2019}.
-As one of the most straight-forward and effective ways of investigating such fracture properties, 3D visualization and consequent efficient extraction of various fracture, or fracture network, spatial properties, like length, aperture, tortuosity etc., has been increasingly employed.
+\introduction The adequate characterization and knowledge of the geometrical properties of fractures has a strong constructive impact on various disciplines in engineering and geosciences.
+In the field of reservoir management, due to the fact that fractures strongly influence the permeability and porosity of a reservoir, their properties, like network connectivity and mean aperture, play a decisive role \cite{Berkowitz1995,Jing2017,Karimpouli2017, SUZUKI} in the production and conservation processes of resources, such as methane \cite{Jiang2016} and shale oil \cite{Dong2019, VANSANTVOORT201828}.
+Additionally, the geometry of the fracture network is an equally important property that needs to be addressed in our efforts to properly characterize the stresses developing between tectonic plates \cite{Lei2018} which, eventually, have a strong effect on the permeability of a reservoir \cite{Crawford2017,Huang2019}.
+As one of the most straight-forward and effective ways of investigating such fracture properties, 3D visualization and consequent efficient extraction of various fractures, or fracture network, spatial properties, like length, aperture, tortuosity etc., has been increasingly employed.